antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day2.md

    [**Figure 6: Paired end sequencing makes discovery of structural variants possible.**](_static/images/structural_variants_paired_end.png)

  These structural variations are best visualized as so called _circosplots_.
- * To access these circosplots in R2, go to the Graduate Training Course datascope and click the **circos archive** tile.
+ * To access these circosplots in R2 within this datascope, go back to the **Graduate Training Course portal** (left upper link) and click the **circos archive** tile.

  An overview of all sequences appears displayed as circos plots.
-These give an immediate comprehensive view on the state of the genome.
+A circos plot gives an immediate comprehensive view on the state of the genome of a sample.
  * Click on one of the circos plots in which you can see many structural variants (many crossing arcs in the circle).

  In a new tab a detailed view of this specific tumor genome is shown.
 When hovering over the plot the mouse opens a magnifier window.